KL-DL-ML/federated-learning-autoencoder-anomaly-detection/README.md

 It will produce error, if you don't have any filtered datasets.

-# Federated Learning on Embedded Devices with Flower
+## Federated Learning

-This code will show you how Flower makes it very easy to run Federated Learning workloads on edge devices.
+This code will show you how Flower makes it very easy to run Federated Learning workloads.
-We'll try to implement federated learning in our anomaly detection methods on edge devices to capture any abnormal data from our sensor devices.
+We simulated the Federated Learning both server and clients on a single machine.

-## Run the Federated Learning Server
+### Run the Federated Learning Server

 To run the Federated Learning Server, using the command:
 ```